 - Click the General heading to expand the settings and for Import category, select a Category (or use Default for course) .

-Note: To create a new category, return to the Administration block and under Question Bank, click Categories.
+Note: To create a new category, return to the Categories tab.
 For more on creating categories, see Use the Moodle Question Bank.

 - Under Import questions from file, drag and drop your .txt file onto the blue arrow in the Import box, or alternately, click Choose a file.... to browse for the .txt file on your computer.

-- Click Import.
-You will see a page with the message "importing (# of) question(s) from file," with a list of the questions.
+- Click Upload this file.
+You will see a page with the messages "Parsing questions from import file" and "importing (# of) question(s) from file," with a list of the questions.